Pekka-ai/week3_group_work/README.md

   - rwx: The group (projectgroup) has the same permissions as the owner: read, write, and execute.
   - r-x: Others have permission to read and execute files, but not write.

-he command getent group shows all the users belonging to a specific group:
+The command getent group shows all the users belonging to a specific group:
 - getent group projectgroup